In order to contribute to the OpenSky Network, you will need an ADS-B receiver.

 (Raspberry Pi + RTL-SDR + dump1090)

-Building your own radar is cheap and simple!
-You can build your own home radar to receive and view air traffic on your computer in real-time for as little as 50$.
-With this cheap setup, you can track air traffic with ranges of up to 600km (depending on your environment and antenna installation).
-Don't worry if you are a beginner, setting up the receiver and software is pretty straight forward.
+If you like building stuff and you have already have a Rasperry PI or an old PC, you can build your own home OpenSky receiver yourself with less than 30$.
+With an RTL-SDR dongle, you can track air traffic with ranges of up to 600 km (depending on your environment and antenna installation).
+Don't worry if you are a beginner, setting up the receiver and software is not as complicated as it sounds.
 There are plenty of manuals around and we recommend starting with the following links

 As soon as your receiver is up and running, showing aircraft on the map, you can start feeding data to the OpenSky Network.